jmamma/MCL/README.md

 You need to set the correct display type.
 By default the display type is HD44780 16x2 LCD.

-To enable the oled display edit OLED.h
+To enable the OLED display edit OLED.h
 ```
 ${install_dir}/MIDICtrl20_MegaCommand/avr/cores/megacommand/OLED.h